This post was reviewed and updated on August 7, 2020

 Whether you’re looking for help with business or personal finances, you’ll want to consider the differences between a loan and lines of credit and the different terms available with either option.

 You’re 3X more likely to get approved for a business credit card with MatchFactor.

 Instantly see your top options for business loans and credit cards based on your business needs using Nav's MatchFactor.Get matched

-Generally, a loan offers a lump sum payout with fixed repayment terms — it’s best when you need an exact amount of money and a predictable budget.
+Generally, a loan offers a lump sum payout with fixed repayment terms—it’s best when you need an exact amount of money and a predictable budget.
 A business loan may be a good idea if you have a large renovation project or need an expensive piece of equipment.

-A line of credit is all about options as you can choose when and how much to borrow, and can borrow against your credit line multiple times — but your draws may have higher rates than you’d receive with a loan and their variable rates can lead to unpredictable payments.
+A line of credit lets you choose when and how much to borrow, and you can borrow against your credit line multiple times—but your draws may have higher interest rates than you’d have with a loan, and these variable rates can lead to unpredictable payments.

-With a loan, you’ll receive the entire amount upfront and then make periodic (often monthly) payments to repay the loan plus interest.
+With a term loan, you’ll receive the entire amount up front and then make periodic (usually monthly) regular payments to repay the loan plus interest.
 Your account is closed once you repay the loan, and you’ll need to apply for a new loan if you need to borrow more money.

 Revolving Lines of Credit